CBSE

 Members1 chairman and 6 other members

+Keeping all these things in mind, the first “Uttar Pradesh High School Board” was established in 1921.
 After this, the “Rajputana High School and Intermediate Education Board” was established by the government in 1929 for the expansion of this board.

-Keeping in view the roles and responsibilities of this board, under the National Policy on Education 1986, Navodaya Vidyalayas were also included under its scope.
+Under the National Policy on Education 1986, Navodaya Vidyalayas were also included under its scope.
+At present, there are about 21,274 schools affiliated with CBSE, including 25 schools established abroad.

 Organization of Central Board of Secondary Education